mlsmithjr/transcoder/README.md

 #### Installation

+There are a few possible ways to install a python app - one of these should work for you.
 ```
 pip3 install --user pytranscoder-ffmpeg
+# or...
+python3 -m pip install --user pytranscoder-ffmpeg
+# or...
+python -m pip install --user pytranscoder-ffmpeg   # the Windows 10 way

 ```

 After installing you will find this document and others in **$HOME/.local/shared/doc/pytranscoder** (on Linux/MacOS)